 Not all facelifts are created equal – in fact, some candidates with sagging jowls may find their best relief from a lower facelift, which corrects sagging issues associated with the mid-to-lower regions of the face.
 Candidates with sagging around the jowls and the eyes may see their best results with a full facelift procedure.

-To learn more about the different types of facelift options and which procedure is best for reducing sagging jowls, schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr.Coscia’s practice also serves the greater Roseville and Sacramento metro areas.
+To learn more about the different types of facelift options and which procedure is best for reducing sagging jowls, schedule a consultation with board-certified plastic surgeon Dr. Rudy Coscia at his new plastic surgery practice in Granite Bay, CA. Dr.Coscia’s practices also serve Coeur d’Alene and the Sacramento metro area.